-The picture on the left shows having the body as the background, this can sometimes be OK but it is recommended to avoid this situation - especially in cold weather.
+The picture on the left shows having the body as the background, this can sometimes work well.

-Angle and distance: The ST should be used to a distance less than 20 meters since it is a relatively small object.
+Angle and distance: The ST should be used to a distance less than 10 meters since it is a relatively small object.
 The ST should be oriented perpendicular to the MetCam line of sight.

-The picture on the left shows how \underline{not} to hold the ST - it is not perpendicular to the line of sight of MetCam.
+The picture on the left shows how not to hold the ST - it is not perpendicular to the line of sight of MetCam.
 This effectively decreases the size of the ST observed by MetCam and therefore reduces the threat level of the cloud it simulates.

 Waving the ST: MetCam uses multiple algorithms to declare the presence of a dangerous gas cloud.
 One of these is observing the motion of the gas cloud.
 For the ST to trigger an alarm, it needs to be in constant motion for at least 10 seconds.

 Swing the ST up and down as described in the photo on the left.
-The stroke of swing should be large and each swing should take 1-2 seconds.
+The stroke of the swing should be large, and each swing should take 1-2 seconds.
 Don't swing it too hard - it will break the ST.

 Swing constantly for at least 10 seconds then stop swinging the ST. The recorded event, stored in MetCam memory, will show the start of the event and will last a few seconds after the swing has terminated or 20 seconds, whichever comes first.
 The recorded event includes a few seconds of pre-event recording.